-Certificate in Middle Eastern and African Studies: available to students across the University, regardless of Faculty or program (see §44.19.4).
+Certificate in International Learning: available to undergraduate students across the University, regardless of Faculty or program (see §45.4).

 Certificate in Peace and Post Conflict Studies: available to students across the University regardless of Faculty or program (see §44.16.1).